 EXAMPLE: The license area effective date of a doctorate degree is 11/15 (as shown on the Employment Inquiry screen).
-For salary purposes, this doctorate degree will be effective in the 5th pay period.
+For salary purposes, this doctorate degree will be effective for the entire month of November.
 All November paychecks, retroactive to 11/1, should reflect the pay increase.
+If the LEA pay period is from 10/15 - 11/15, the pay increase should only apply beginning 11/1 and not 10/15 as your degree was earned during the calendar month of November and not October.